 Water is free of charge and some of the dishes include a cup of tea.
 You can also order drinks (mostly (ice) teas to choose from) from the menu, prices seemed to range from 70 – 100 TWD.

 Expect to pay between 200 and 300 TWD for two persons.
 If you order drinks from the menu, count on 150 – 200 TWD more.
 This makes it the most affordable on our list, hurray!

 金玉食堂蔬食創意料理 a.k.a.
 ‘The One Next To The Harbor’

-This attractively decorated little restaurant near to Keelung harbour has very tasty Keelung food.
-The staff doesn’t seem to speak English but they are friendly and accommodating.
+This attractively decorated little restaurant near to Keelung harbor has delicious and unique Keelung food.
+The staff don’t seem to speak English but they are friendly and accommodating.
 There were only two other tables occupied when we were there, so it’s a nice and quiet dining experience.

 Food and drinks

-We ordered a hot pot, fried rice and skewers, and all tasted great.
+We ordered a hot pot, fried rice, and skewers.
+It all tasted great!

 We paid almost 600 TWD for two persons, which makes this one the most costly on our list.
 You get value for money though!